Interactive Safety Verification of Distributed Protocols by Inductive Proof Decomposition

 In summary, our contributions are as follows: \begin{itemize}

 \item Definition and formalization of \textit{inductive proof graphs}, a formal structure representing the logical dependencies between conjuncts of an inductive invariant and actions of a distributed or concurrent protocol.
-(Section \ref{sec:ind-proof-graphs}) \item \textit{Inductive proof slicing}, a new compositional, automated inductive invariant inference technique that is scalable to large protocols and provides localized, interpretable diagnosis of inference failures.
-(Section \ref{sec:ind-proof-slicing}) \item Implementation of our technique in a verification tool and an empirical evaluation on several distributed protocols, including large-scale specifications of the Raft \cite{raftpaper} consensus protocol.
+(Section \ref{sec:ind-proof-graphs}) \item \textit{Inductive proof decomposition}, a methodology for large scale interactive safety proofs that is based around the incremental, counterexample-guided construction of an inductive proof graph.
+(Section \ref{sec:ind-proof-decomp}) \item Implementation of our technique in an interactive verification tool, \mbox{\textsc{Scimitar}}, and evaluation of our method on several distributed protocols, including a large-scale specification of the Raft \cite{raftpaper} protocol.
 (Section \ref{sec:evaluation}) \end{itemize}

 [1]{#1} [1]{#1} [1]{#1} [1]{#1}